No products in the cart.

 woman holding her shaking arm from clonus after stroke

+Clonus after stroke most commonly occurs in the ankles and knees, but it can occur in other areas as well, including the arms.
 Clonus is often confused with tremors after stroke because both involve unintentional shaking or rhythmic movements.
-However, clonus can be triggered by stretching the affected muscles while tremors are not.
+However, clonus is triggered by stretching of the affected muscles while tremors are not.

-Clonus may occur alongside spasticity, which is a common secondary effect of stroke that involves tight, stiff muscles that are in a state of over-contraction.
-But again, the conditions are different.
+Clonus may occur alongside spasticity, which is a common secondary effect of stroke.
+Spasticity involves tight, stiff muscles that are in a state of over-contraction.
+Spasticity, however, is velocity-dependent muscle tightness.
+This means the faster the muscle is stretched, the tighter and more spastic it becomes.

 Symptoms of Clonus After Stroke

-• Rhythmic shaking stimulated through stretch reflex
+• Rhythmic shaking stimulated by a quick stretch or position change.

 • Spasticity as a co-occurring condition